Android-9/overthewire-natas/WARGAMES.md

 SELECT * FROM users where username="natas16" AND password LIKE BINARY '%<CHAR>%'
 ```

+This searches for users that have the username "natas16" and have a password that contains a particular character.
+The double `%` is used as wildcards to signify that it does not matter where the character is, as long as
+it exists within the string, it matches.

 > Note: The `BINARY` is used to ensure that SQL is case-sensitive as by default it is not.

 By doing this across all possible symbols (alphanumerical), we could find the character set that is used for the password.
+This is known as blind SQL injection.
 Of course, it would be tedious to do this manually so to save time we can write a Python script
 for this purpose.

 ```python